gvwilson/sensibleadventures/nardica.md

 "The advice is free,"
 Little Mrs. Sandhu simpered,,
 wiping her hands on her apron.
-Big Mrs. Sandhu looked sidelong at Madi and rolled her eyes.
+Big Mrs. Sandhu looked sidelong at Iffy and rolled her eyes.
-Madi bit back a laugh---Little Mrs. Sandhu's flirting was as famous in Halley as her curries and her bargaining skills.
+Iffy bit back a laugh---Little Mrs. Sandhu's flirting was as famous in Halley as her curries and her bargaining skills.

 "Excellent,"